 The distinction between decriminalization and diversion is important.
 Decriminalization removes criminal sanctions.
-Various mechanisms can achieve this approach, including the repeal of section 4 of the CDSA or through a section 56 exemption as proposed by the City of Vancouver.
+Various mechanisms can achieve this approach, including the repeal of section 4 of the CDSA or through a section 56 exemption, such as the one that will be in place in the City of Vancouver.
 Bill C-5's diversion approach remains housed in the criminal justice system, with health and social measures as preferred alternatives.
 Diversion requires police to make judgments about an individual's health and social needs.
 For example, police would need to determine whether an individual's substance use merits referral to service or can be let go without further action.
 Not everyone who uses drugs needs treatment.
-Providing unneeded treatment is not only costly and burdensome to a stressed healthcare system, but it also risks doing more harm for the person due to stigma and the potential impacts on employment and relationships.
+Providing unneeded treatment is not only costly and burdensome to a stressed healthcare system, but it also risks doing more harm due to stigma and the potential impacts on employment and relationships.